Kong/docs.konghq.com/app/docs/0.10.x/proxy.md

 ### Terminology

-In this document, we will refer to various Kong concepts.
-For the sake of consistency, we will now define terms refering to such concepts:

 - `API`: This term refers to the API entity of Kong.
-You configure your APIs, that point to your own Upstream services through the Admin API.
+You configure your APIs, that point to your own Upstream services, through the Admin API.
-- `Plugin`: This refers to Kong "plugins", which are pieces of business logic that run in proxying lifecycle.
-Plugins can be configured globally (all incoming traffic), or on a per-API basis through the Admin API.
+- `Plugin`: This refers to Kong "plugins", which are pieces of business logic that run in the proxying lifecycle.
+Plugins can be configured through the Admin API - either globally (all incoming traffic) or on a per-API basis.
-- `Client`: Refers to the - downstream - client making requests to Kong's proxy port.
+- `Client` or : Refers to the *downstream* client making requests to Kong's proxy port.
-- `Upstream service`: Refers to your own API/service setting behind Kong, where requests are forwarded to.
+- `Upstream service`: Refers to your own API/service sitting behind Kong, to which client requests are forwarded.

 [Back to TOC](#table-of-contents)